Stockton-on-the-Forest: Geography

 Stockton-on-the-Forest is a good example of a linear village, as it follows only one main road (Stockton Lane/Sandy Lane) for approximately 1.5 mi, branching out only near the west end.
 Many of the houses along the main road do not have house numbers but individual names many with references to agriculture, local features or mysticism.

+Since 1988 the village has been part of a conservation area that includes the village, main street, Stockton Hall, and its surrounding grounds.

 Religion

 Stockton-on-the-Forest is served by one church, the Anglican Holy Trinity Church that was rebuilt in 1843.
 In 2012 the churches of Stockton-on-the-Forest, Holtby and Warthill joined with Dunnington church to form Rural East York.
 The Methodist Chapel was closed in May 2010 and subsequently demolished to make way for residential property.

 Amenities

 The village has a local pub, called The Fox.
 A Scout group has operated in the village since 2000, consisting of a Beaver Colony, Cub Pack and Scout Troop.
-The village also has a village hall and a post office and local shop.
-A GP surgery with limited opening hours is present to serve the village for minor healthcare needs.
+The village also has a village hall.

 Forest Park Golf Club stretches between the village and the A64 road.
 The Snowball Plantation woodland area and Scout park is situated on the eastern end of the village.

+The village GP surgery closed in August 2023.